 6. Making the decision.

-Social intranet software can generally be used in a variety of settings.
+Modern intranet software can generally be used in a variety of settings.
 Seeing it in context is usually the best way to approach an intranet solution.

 What you want to do is: